deepikakanna02/mimii/README.md

 The current notebook automatically discovers the dataset and parses `normal` / `abnormal` labels from the file paths.

-> Important: Do not assume that fan, valve and slider models are already available.
-The current implementation is currently validated on the pump dataset.

----

 # 3. System Architecture